Seal attacks kayakers in the Broughton Archipelago - BC Local News

-Four kayakers were reminded how unpredictable wildlife can be after they were attacked by seal during a recent trip to the Broughton Archipelago.
+Four kayakers were reminded of how unpredictable wildlife can be after they were attacked by a seal during a recent trip to the Broughton Archipelago.

 Jan and Warrick Whitehead, from Duncan, set out with their friends Jim and Marlene Harper for a 15-day trip kayaking and camping throughout the islands.

-After camping overnight on Owl Island at a Provincial Park campsite, the group packed up and set out to paddle to Insect Island in the morning on July 9.
+After camping overnight on Owl Island at a Provincial Park campsite, the group packed up and set out to paddle to Insect Island on the morning of July 9.

 “There was a great fear that the seal would continue the attack on him as he struggled beside his kayak.
 I proceeded to paddle to his side to try and prevent any other attack and to calm Jim and let him know we were there for support.”

-After Warrick paddled to the other side of Jim’s kayak to help him back into his kayak, the seal leapt onto Warrick’s kayak but went past him and onto Marlene’s and bit her on the upper arm.
+After Warrick paddled to the other side of Jim to help him, the seal leapt onto Warrick’s kayak, moved past him onto Marlene’s kayak and bit her on the upper arm.

 Jan said she saw it lunge again at Marlene and yelled so she could fend it off with the paddle.

-“Meanwhile Jim had managed to get back in his kayak and I was keeping watch when it leapt up again and bit me on the wrist,” said Jan, adding “Marlene and Jim had mainly bruising where it had bitten and I had bite marks and a fang penetration on my arm.
+“Meanwhile Jim had managed to get back in his kayak and I was keeping watch when it leapt up again and bit me on the wrist,” said Jan, adding, “Marlene and Jim had mainly bruising where it had bit them and I had bite marks and a fang penetration on my arm.
 Jim had also wrenched his leg when he came out of his kayak.”

 Jan added that during the incident the group had remained calm and focused.

 Warrick, the only one not bitten, applied first aid to their wounds.
-Jan said if they hadn’t have been wearing drysuits the bites could have penetrated much worse.
+Jan said if they hadn’t of been wearing drysuits, the bites could have penetrated much worse.
 “It is necessary for people to be wearing drysuits or wetsuits in these waters not only for protection but also for survival in this very cold waters.”

 She added that everyone venturing out should be able to do a self-rescue or buddy rescue to get back in their kayaks.